 Who I am

-I am a feminist researcher, trainer, writer and consultant and I specialise on the intersections between diversity, work and technology.
+I am a feminist researcher, trainer, and consultant and I specialise on the intersections between diversity, work and technology.
 My varied background and experience in feminist academia, tech and human resources helps me engage with the social implications of the technologies and data that surrounds us in our networked lives.

 Areas of expertise